Also amazing are the platforms which are built on, and even sticking out

 of the cliff.
 You can walk around on them enjoying the roaring waters right

-underneath your feet.
+under the feet.
 What a walk!!.

 to the Argentinean side